bioFAM/MOFA/README.md

 * **Using the command line tool**: modify and run the script [run_basic.sh](mofa/run/run_basic.sh).
 If you are very familar with the model and want to play with more advanced options, you can use instead [run_advanced.sh](mofa/run/run_advanced.sh).
 * **Using the R wrapper**: for the ones not comfortable with the command line we built an R wrapper.
 See [the vignette](MOFAtools/vignettes/MOFA_example_CLL.Rmd).

-Important note: the core framework of MOFA is implemented in Python, so no matter which approach you folllow, you need to install the Python package first.

 No matter which option you went for, if everything is successful, you should observe an output analogous to the following:

 ```